'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 And there's another crucial point here: The ER is simply a bad place to treat severe mental illness, even as it is becoming increasingly central for those patients.

-"The emergency department is probably the worst place for somebody in psychiatric crisis," says Stefan.
+"The emergency department is probably the worst place for somebody in psychiatric crisis," Stefan says.
 "It's loud, it's chaotic and people don't take a lot of time because they don't have a lot of time."

 And it's not straightforward to transform an ER into a place that is appropriate to provide treatment to people who are in the middle of psychiatric crises — although there are hospitals that are experimenting with new models to better serve these patients.

 The Alameda Health System in Alameda County, Calif., is a model that both Stefan and Rogers point to.
-There, a doctor named Scott Zeller has set up a dedicated psychiatric emergency service, a department separate from the standard emergency room that can provide specialized evaluation and treatment for these patients.
+There, a doctor named Scott Zeller has set up a dedicated psychiatric emergency service — a department separate from the standard emergency room that can provide specialized evaluation and treatment for these patients.

-The Alameda model reduced boarding times by 80 percent, according to a study published in in the Western Journal of Emergency Medicine, and the fast, stabilizing treatment made it far less likely that the patient would need to be transferred to an inpatient bed.
+The Alameda model reduced boarding times by 80 percent, according to a study published in the Western Journal of Emergency Medicine, and the fast, stabilizing treatment made it far less likely that the patient would need to be transferred to an inpatient bed.

 If there were adequate services in place, most of the people coming to ERs for psychiatric crises wouldn't need to come there at all, says Jennifer Mathis, the director of policy and legal advocacy at the Bazelon Center for Mental Health Law.

-"And much as everybody loves to talk about the need for mental health services, that doesn't translate into state policy and funding for community mental health services," says Mathis.
+"And much as everybody loves to talk about the need for mental health services, that doesn't translate into state policy and funding for community mental health services," she says.

-The problem here, she says, is political will.
+The problem here, Mathis says, is political will.
 There's a big gap between politicians talking about mental health and actually making sure people are getting the services they need.